naga-praveena/Simongame/README.md

-# A game which is fun to play and test your memorizing ability build using html,css and javascript.
+# A game which is fun to play build using html,css and javascript.